 Dental hygienists typically need an associate’s degree in dental hygiene.
-Programs typically take 3 years to complete.
+Programs usually take 3 years to complete.
 All states require dental hygienists to be licensed; requirements vary by state.

 Dental hygienists typically need an associate’s degree in dental hygiene; they may also get a bachelor’s degree.
-Master’s degree programs in dental hygiene also are available, but are less common.
+Master’s degree programs in dental hygiene are available but are relatively uncommon.
 A bachelor’s or master’s degree usually is required for research, teaching, or clinical practice in public or school health programs.

-Dental hygiene programs are commonly found in community colleges, technical schools, and universities.
-In 2017, the Commission on Dental Accreditation, part of the American Dental Association, accredited more than 300 dental hygiene programs.
+Dental hygiene programs are often found in community colleges, technical schools, and universities.
+The Commission on Dental Accreditation, part of the American Dental Association, accredits more than 300 dental hygiene programs.

 High school students interested in becoming dental hygienists should take courses in biology, chemistry, and math.
 Most dental hygiene programs also require applicants to complete prerequisites, which often include college-level courses.
 Specific requirements vary by school.

 Critical thinking.
-Dental hygienists must use critical thinking skills in order to assess and evaluate patients and to develop oral hygiene care plans.
+Dental hygienists must be able to assess and evaluate patients and to develop oral hygiene care plans.

 Communication skills.
-Dental hygienists must accurately communicate with dentists and patients about oral health status, oral hygiene care plans, and, as needed, lifestyle counseling.
+Dental hygienists must share information with dentists and patients about oral health status, oral hygiene care plans, and, if necessary, lifestyle counseling.

 Detail oriented.
 Dental hygienists must follow specific rules and protocols to help dentists diagnose and treat a patient.
 Depending on the state in which they work and/or the treatment provided, dental hygienists may work without the direct supervision of a dentist.

 Dexterity.
 Dental hygienists must be good at working with their hands.
-They generally work in tight quarters on a small part of the body, requiring fine motor skills using very precise tools and instruments.
+They generally work in tight spaces on a small part of the body, which requires fine motor skills using precise tools and instruments.

 Problem-solving skills.
 Dental hygienists develop and implement oral hygiene care plans to maintain or improve patients’ oral health.